Windows Tweaks Logo Microsoft PC Help - 02 blue red

 pagefile sys what is it delete minimize move disable instructions Sandro Villinger expert from Windows Tweaks

-Pagefile.sys is something like the hidden hero of Windows 11 / 10 / 7.
+The Pagefile.sys is something like the hidden heroine of Windows 11 / 10 / 7.

-If you do not have a page file or if it is too small, Windows can become unstable and crash more frequently.
+If you don't have a page file or it is too small, Windows can become unstable and crash more frequently.
 Especially if you use many programs at the same time or have memory-intensive applications running.

-Windows usually manages the Pagefile.sys automatically and dynamically adjusts its size based on the needs of your system.
+Windows usually manages the Pagefile.sys reliably automatically and adjusts its size dynamically based on the needs of your system.

 Delete, reduce, enlarge, adjust: